workforce-data-initiative/skills-ml/skills_ml/algorithms/README.md

 - `corpus_creators` - Methods for different corpus creation.

-- `elasticsearch_indexers` - Elasticsearch indexers for different corpra.
+- `elasticsearch_indexers` - Elasticsearch indexers for different corpora.

-- `file_sampler` - Methods for sampling files from certain directory.
+- `geocoders` - Methods for geocoding locations from job postings

 - `job_geography_queriers` - Method for querying the Core-Based Statistical Area for a job.